JamesBarwell/probabilitydrive.js/README.md

 [ { url:'/products/:id', count: 42, probability: 0.5 } ]

-// Blacklist URLs you want to ignore entirely probabilitydrive.blacklist([
+// Blacklist paths you want to ignore entirely probabilitydrive.blacklist([
     '/users/:id',
     '/404'
 ]);

-// Ignore URLs when making predictions until they have been observed at least a specified number of times probabilitydrive.setCountThreshold(10);
+// Ignore paths when making predictions until they have been observed at least a specified number of times probabilitydrive.setCountThreshold(10);
 ```